survivejs/site/posts/04-web-design-is-scrappy.md

 Besides asking for feedback from friends and sometimes total strangers I used a couple of services with varying results.
 Out of the services [criticue](http://www.criticue.com/) worked the best for me.
 Often it's the negative feedback that helps you the most.
 Criticue helped me to prune out the worst mishaps.

-As I had good experiences of [Feedback roulette](http://feedbackroulette.com/) in the past I set it up too.
+As I had good experiences of Feedback roulette (defunct now) in the past I set it up too.
 Unfortunately I have yet to receive single useful round of feedback even though I have a single credit for testing.

 [Five Second Test](http://fivesecondtest.com/) was useful for getting answers to specific design issues.
 I didn't use it a lot, though, but I can see its value.
 The response times were adequate as well.